Q: How much does a finished piece cost?

 Q: How many people work at Volpin Props?

-A: Currently there is one main artist (Harrison Krix), an assistant artist who works 6-10 hours a week, and a small logistics staff which maintains the website, works on emails, and fulfills online orders.
+A: Currently there is one main artist (me, Harrison Krix), and an assistant artist who works 6-10 hours a week.
 For the finished props you see in the gallery, these are all made by one person.